code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/resources/videos.md

 <div style="float:left; padding:20px; width:49%">

 Students can explore concepts from our Computer Science Principles course hands-on using these digital tools.
 Let them encrypt and decrypt messages, compress song lyrics, and more!
-Use the widgets on their own, or create a single concept lesson for your class using the plans linked below.
+Use the widgets on their own, or create a single-concept lesson for your class using the plans linked below.

 <br>
 <br>